 - Can sometimes extend to a beneficiary

-There are also downsides to using an annuity as part of your retirement plan, though:
+Like any financial product, there are also downsides to using an annuity as part of your retirement plan.
+Below are some drawbacks of annuities to consider before you purchase one:

 - Lower risk means less growth